Static versus Dynamic Data Masking

 What is Static Data Masking (SDM)?

-A typical static masking architecture looks like the following.
-You have only one full-size copy of each production database.
-It’s often called the “Golden copy”.
-We call it the “Test Data Master”.
-This is the one and only layer of the lower environment which will be subject to data privacy legislation such as GDPR and therefore requires data masking applied.
+A typical static masking architecture involves the presence of a single full-size copy of each production database, often referred to as the “Golden copy” or “Test Data Master.”
+This is the only layer in the lower environment subject to data privacy legislation, making it the ideal candidate for data masking application.

 What is Dynamic Data Masking (DDM)?

-Dynamic masking is often used for production systems.
-Using dynamic data masking tools to build a masking layer on top of the existing data to prevent that certain roles/people see certain data, but the data inside is still the same.
+Dynamic data masking is frequently employed in production systems.
+It involves the use of dynamic data masking tools to create a masking layer on top of the existing data.
+This layer ensures that specific roles or individuals only see certain masked data, while the data itself remains unaltered underneath.

-The DATPROF Suite contains a static data masking solution that is capable of directly masking/transforming/altering the data inside the database without extracting the data to an ETL platform.
-Firing queries onto the database, carrying out the masking template, the data doesn’t travel through the tooling which is very safe.
+The DATPROF Suite offers a static data masking solution that directly masks, transforms, and alters data within the database without the need for data extraction to an ETL platform.
+By executing queries directly on the database and applying the masking template, data does not traverse through additional tooling, ensuring a secure and efficient process.

 Start your